 This awesome workout is named after the mountain we’ll be doing a lot of our training on this year.
 It’s the highest mountain in Spain (mainland).
-If you haven’t already, make sure you follow our epic journey and training here—A Caveman in Nepal.

 The workout is as follows:

 - 3 single arm swings

 Performed on the left side, repeat on the right, that equals one round.
 Complete 5 rounds.
 Finish with 25 bent-over dead rows on the left, and 25 on the right.
 FOR TIME.

 Rx weight: 20kg/44lbs for male and 16kg/35.2lbs for female

 - Front squat: the elbow should touch the inner thigh while the hips are below knee line.

 - Single arm swing: the kettlebell should swing to shoulder height.

 - Swing high pull: the elbow should come in line or past the shoulders.